 Elton Hall Gardens

 For centuries, Elton Hall has sat in extensive parkland leading down to the river Nene.
 The gardens have expanded from moated grounds to formal parterres which were extended in the early 19th century to include picturesque views of the park and surrounding woodland.
-The current layout reflects a combination of modern planting and an Edwardian design.
+Named the Historic Houses Judges’ Choice Garden of the Year Award Winner in 2021, the current layout reflects a combination of modern planting and an Edwardian design.

 Admission Rates: Please see the website.

 Please contact the Events Office for further information